 “Don’t let your silence drown out their cries.”

 To say that Guardians of the Children (GOC) simply educates the public on how to recognize child abuse is a vast understatement.
-From fundraisers to working with the DSS [Department of Social Services] and from organizing informational booths at city and regional events to accompanying young children to court, Guardians of the Children does it all.
+From fundraisers and working with the DSS [Department of Social Services] to organizing informational booths and sharing nonprofit promotional items at city and regional events to accompanying young children to court, Guardians of the Children does it all.
 Even, according to the Mooresville, North Carolina chapter Vice President Rich Grassley, “physically restraining someone from the child.”

 Rich’s GOC chapter in North Carolina has adopted four children this year, though they hope to adopt two to three more come the holiday season.
 Currently those children are between the ages of four and 10 years old, though the group, made up of both men and women protect children up to age 18.